dimitri-yatsenko/datajoint-book/book/20-concepts/00-models.md

 In addition to basic data entry, spreadsheets offer a wide range of features, including formatting options and the ability to create charts, making them versatile tools for data analysis and presentation.

-## Example: Dataframes
+### Example: Dataframes

 DataFrames are a fundamental data structure used in data analysis and manipulation, particularly in the fields of data science, statistics, and machine learning.
 They provide a powerful and flexible way to work with structured data, similar to tables in relational databases or spreadsheets, but with additional capabilities that make them ideal for complex data operations.

 A DataFrame is essentially a two-dimensional, labeled data structure with columns of potentially different types.
 It can be thought of as a table where each column can contain different types of data (e.g., integers, floats, strings).
-DataFrames are most commonly associated with libraries like `Pandas` in Python and `DataFrames.jl` in Julia.
+DataFrames are most commonly associated with libraries like `Pandas` and `Polars` in Python and `DataFrames.jl` in Julia.

 The concept of DataFrames originated from the statistical programming language R, where DataFrames have been a core data structure for many years.
 The idea was later adopted and popularized in the Python ecosystem with the Pandas library, introduced by Wes McKinney in 2008.